 The office should be notified of any student's withdrawal from school regardless of the reason or length of absence.
 A parent must sign a record-release form in order to transfer student records from this school district to another school district.
-NO records will be sent until all obligations to the school have been met, return of all school owned property has been verified, and all fines are paid.
+Records may be withheld until all obligations to the school have been met, return of all school owned property has been verified, and all fines are paid.